AOT Resource Library

 January 2025

-This document provides an overview of the Judicial Admission (J.A.) process for individuals with intellectual disabilities who require mandated mental health treatment.
+This document provides an overview of the judicial admission (J.A.) process for individuals with intellectual disabilities who require mandated mental health treatment.
 It details the criteria for admission, the steps for petitioning, and the necessary assessments by medical professionals.
-Additionally, it explains the differences between Judicial Admissions and Assisted Outpatient Treatment (AOT) orders, outlining the specific procedures, requirements, and timelines for both.
+Additionally, it explains the differences between judicial admissions and Assisted Outpatient Treatment (AOT) orders, outlining the specific procedures, requirements, and timelines for both.
 The document serves as a guide for legal and healthcare professionals involved in facilitating J.A. petitions and ensuring compliance with court orders.

 Courts